noarche/dorkGen/README.md

 # dorkGen
+DorkGen is a script for generating combinations of keywords typically used in web page URLs for various purposes such as web scraping, testing, or other security-related tasks.
 Quickly create a list of dorks based on variables entered.

 ![screenshot](https://github.com/noarche/dorkGen/blob/main/dgss.png?raw=true)